yintrigue/portfolio-ds/README.md

 # Ying's DS Portfolio

 I love data and I love photography.
 This is a GitHub portfolio of select data science projects I have worked on.
-Plese visit [Yintrigue.com](https://yintrigue.com/) for my works on art and travel photography.
+For my works on art and travel photography, plese visit [Yintrigue.com](https://yintrigue.com/)

 ## Table of Contents